Caltrain: Modernization and electrification

 The Caltrain Modernization Program electrified the main line between San Francisco and the San Jose Tamien station, allowing transition from diesel-electric locomotive power to electric rolling stock.
 Proponents said electrification would improve service times via faster acceleration, allow better scheduling and reduce air pollution and noise.
 Electrification would also allow future expansion to downtown San Francisco.
 Electrified vehicles require less maintenance, but electrification will increase required track maintenance by about the same dollar amount, at least initially.
-The plan called to electrify the system between San Francisco 4th and King Street station and San Jose Tamien station.
+The plan called to electrify the system between San Francisco and San Jose Tamien station.
 Originally scheduled for completion by 2020, the first electric multiple unit services started on August 11, 2024, with full electrification achieved and diesel trains retired on September 21, 2024.

+Electrification resulted in faster trip times thanks to better acceleration on the new electric multiple unit trains.
+A scheduled local train trip from San Jose Tamien to San Francisco was shortened from 115 minutes with a diesel train to 83 minutes with electric service, an improvement of 32 minutes.
+Electric express service added more stops but still improved trip times - a 7-stop diesel express train from San Jose Diridon to San Francisco was scheduled at 66 minutes, while a 10-stop electric express train went down to 59 minutes despite making more stops.
+A UC Berkeley study found electrification delivered significant air quality improvements both onboard trains and at stations, as well as the areas surrounding stations.

 The electrification project between San Francisco and Tamien is the first phase, the second phase being from Tamien station to Gilroy.
 Cost, excluding electric rolling stock, for the first phase was estimated at $471 million (2006 dollars).
 By 2016, costs had increased to $1.7 billion.
 Notably, in 2021, Caltrain stated that the overall cost of electrification had risen to $2.44 billion.
 As part of the Caltrain Modernization Program and mandated by the federal government, positive train control (PTC) was installed along the route between San Francisco and San Jose by late 2015.

 Caltrain planned to use lighter electric multiple units that do not comply with the Federal Railroad Administration (FRA) crashworthiness standards, but instead comply with the International Union of Railways (UIC) standards, on the electrified lines.
 The FRA granted Caltrain a waiver to operate these units, which were previously banned on mixed-use lines with other FRA-compliant rolling stock due to concerns over crashworthiness, after Caltrain submitted simulation data showing UIC-compliant rolling stock performed no worse or even better than FRA-compliant rolling stock in crashes.
 Caltrain plans to retain its newer diesel-electric rolling stock for use on the Dumbarton Extension and service south of Tamien.